VeikkoAJ/pikareitit/README.md

 **bugs**
 * List of saved routes not updating after deleting a route
+* RouteLeg shows Origin, when walking is the first transit mode
-* Too high resolution image files on instructions page, raising the apk size
+* Very high resolution image files on instructions page, raising the apk size

 ## Author